Chronology of World War II

 Aircraft Aboard the <i>Enterprise</i>

-Franklin's Starboard Side Showing Fire After Plane Crash
+Franklin's Starboard Side Afire

-<i>Franklin's</i> Starboard Side
+<i>Franklin's</i> Starboard Side Afire

-View Taken from Franklin's Flight Deck Looking to Port and down into Hangar
+View Taken from Franklin's Flight Deck

-View taken from Franklin's flight deck
+View Taken from Franklin's Flight Deck

 [October 29th - October 31st]